cloudydeno/deno-datadog_api/README.md

 ### Implemented APIs

 * `v1Monitors`: get by id, get all, search by query
+* `v1ServiceChecks`: submit 'check run' statuses to Datadog
 * `v1UsageMetering`: get billable summary, get top custom metrics
 * `v2Roles`: list and describe roles & permissions
 * `v2Users`: list, search, and describe datadog users

-If you want a different API,
-please open a Github issue or PR into the `v1/` folder.
+If you want a different API not listed here, please open a Github issue or PR into `v1/` or `v2/` as appropriate.
+In the meantime you can use `fetchJson` for such APIs.

 ### Planned APIs